wangyc82/DeepDRK/README.md

 The example input files can be found in Github repository data folder.

-3. Running DeepDR
+4. Running DeepDRK

-The main function of DeepDR is DeepDRpredictor.R.
-Get your input files prepared, and run it like this:
+The main function of DeepDRK is DeepDRpredictor.R.
+Get your input files ready, and run it like this:

 Usage example: